tcarmody/rss-reader/README.md

 ## Requirements

-- Python 3.8+
+- Python 3.8 or higher
 - Anthropic API key (Claude 3 Haiku model)
 - Web browser for accessing the interface
-- Dependencies listed in requirements.txt
+- All dependencies listed in requirements.txt (see above)

 ## Performance Notes